Music is a central part of our Worship Services at Emmanuel.

 Click here to learn more about the S.S.
 Hamill Organ.

-Emmanuel’s Steinway piano will be 100 years old in May 2009.
+Emmanuel’s Steinway piano was 100 years old in May 2009.
 Completed on May 7, 1909, the Steinway Grand was a graduation present for Edna Hunt (Epperson) that year upon her graduation in music from Chatham Episcopal Institute (Chatham Hall).

 Return to Home Page.